-The only thing more important than building a solid plan, is following it.
-Does he answer this question with an “in an ideal world” plan.
-As I question and press a rep with an overly ambitious plan, I invariably find that he rarely, if ever, follows his plan.
-Rather than helping his case, he’s now left me questioning his credibility.
+The only thing more important than building a solid plan is following it.
+Does he answer this question with what we call an “ideal world” plan?
+As we question and press a rep with an overly ambitious plan, we invariably find that he rarely, if ever, follows his plan.
+It’s a best-case scenario.
+Rather than helping his case, he’s now left us questioning his credibility.

-This is the point during the interview where I usually ask how he gets back on track, when his plan goes sideways.
+This is the point during the interview where we ask him how he gets back on track when his plan goes sideways.

 Is “The Plan” Repeatable?

-Does achieving quota following this plan require luck?
-For example, I often see sales professionals exceed quota by landing one big account each year.
-Does he maintain a big enough pipeline of monster prospects to repeat this?
+Is luck required to hit quota with this plan?
+For example, we often see sales professionals exceed quota by landing one big account each year.
+If that’s the case, does he maintain a big enough pipeline of monster prospects to repeat this?
 Does he have a plan B if “the big one” doesn’t come through this year?

 Are You Ready to Answer This Sales Interview Question?